mckenzie-mm/nordic-frontend/README.md

 http://3.26.70.15/

-It is currently deployed only on Australian AWS and will be slow to load in Europe/Norway.
+The deployment is on the AWS container service (ECS).
+It is currently only on Australian AWS and will be slow to load in Europe/Norway.

+The Nextjs app is built using nodejs/typescript.
+The app separates the backend code from the Nextjs into an independent dotnet service to allow for the possibility of independent frontend and backend scaling if necessary.

+Although the backend could have been built using nodejs as well, current research indicates that dotnet consistently outperforms nodejs in speed tests (google).

 Screenshots of the website are given below: